Fidelio & the Coro de Manos Blancas

-The White Hands Choir (El Coro de Manos Blancas) is the leading group of the Special Education Program (PEE) of the National System of Orchestras and Youth and Children's Choirs of Venezuela (El Sistema).
-This program was created in 1995 with the main objective of integrating children, youth and adults with functional diversity or physical and cognitive disabilities into artistic activities, using music as a tool for development and inclusion.
+The Coro de Manos Blancas (English: White Hands Choir) is a world-renowned performing arts ensemble of the National System of Orchestras and Youth and Children's Choirs of Venezuela (El Sistema).
+The ensemble was formed in 1995 with the goal of providing children, youth, and adults with disabilities with artistic opportunities, utilizing music as a tool for social development and inclusion.

 The White Hands Choir has received support and recognition from renowned conductors, musicians, and singers including Sir Simon Rattle, Claudio Abbado, Gustavo Dudamel, Itzhak Perlman, Shoji Sato, Plácido Domingo, Michael Landerburger, Mark Churchill, Patricio Aizaga, Gerald Wirth, Mirella Freni, and Marcus Marshall.

-Due to its groundbreaking work, the White Hands Choir has received international acclaim.
-The group’s performances have been broadcast internationally in Switzerland, France, Italy, Spain and Germany, on major networks such as EuroArts.
+Due to its groundbreaking work, the Coro de Manos Blancas has performed internationally in the United States, Switzerland, France, Italy, Spain, Austria, and Japan.
 In 2005, the Choir was named Cultural Heritage of Venezuela.
 In 2010, the city of Friuli, Italy awarded the group the Nonino Risit d 'Aur Award “for symbolizing a miracle for children and young people with disabilities”.
 The Choir has been invited to participate in Artistic Residencies at the Salzburg Festival, in the summer of 2013, and Milan, in 2015.
-In 2017, the Choir went on tour to Japan, which led to the creation of the Tokyo White Hands Chorus by El Sistema Japan, and to Vienna, Austria in 2018.
+In 2017, the Choir went on tour to Japan, which led to the creation of the Tokyo White Hands Chorus by Erika Colon and El Sistema Japan, and to Vienna, Austria in 2018.

 Beethoven’s Fidelio